lfai/security-and-compliance/subgroups/use-cases-and-threat-models/use_cases/code_assistant/definition.md

 Note that within the Code Assistant Use Case there are two sub use cases:

-1. The Backend for the Code Assistant is remotely hosted
+A. The Backend for the Code Assistant is locally hosted within the same workstation
-2. The Backend for the Code Assistant is locally hosted within the same workstation
+B. The Backend for the Code Assistant is remotely hosted

 ### Logical boundries